top of page

 Example: The TV show Modern Family uses this structure with the spouses Mitch and Cam.
 In each episode, Mitch and Cam feel oppositely about a situation and, lacking self-awareness, they hide their emotions or reactions.
 Yet, by the end of every episode, their healthy marriage is restored because each has learned an element of self and speaks exactly what he’s feeling outwardly and openly.
 Self-awareness kills conflict, so only bring it in after the struggle, after the lessons have been learned.

 More than improving my skiing, the video and the instructor helped me become more self-aware.
-Self-awareness is an end result.
+Self-awareness is an end result, not a starting position.
 A new self-revelation is a great denouement.
 But until the character has struggled and been, figuratively or literally, shown his faults on video, let the self-awareness dwindle to build the conflict.

 bottom of page